 Stage 2

-If the person is deemed to be an immediate risk to children or there is evidence of a criminal offence, the police will be involved immediately.
+If the person is deemed to be an immediate risk to children or there is evidence of a criminal offence, the police will be involved immediately and the Local Authority Designated Officer (LADO) informed Ofsted must be informed of the allegation as soon as possible but within at least 14 days.age 3

-Stage 3

 The initial sharing of information may lead to a decision that no further action is to be taken in regard to the individual facing the allegation or concern; in which case this decision and a justification for it should be recorded by both the case manager (Dominic Bailey) and the LADO, and agreement reached on what information should be put in writing to the individual concerned and by whom.
 The case manager should then consider with the LADO what action should follow both in respect of the individual and those who made the initial allegation.